tfinnell/react-validation/README.md

             return value.trim();
         },
         // Function to return hint
-        // You may use current value to inject it in some way to the hint
+        // You may inject the current value into the hint
         hint: value => {
             return <span className='form-error is-visible'>Required</span>
         }